dokku/dokku/docs/development/plugin-creation.md

 If you create your own plugin:

 1. Take a look at the plugins shipped with dokku and hack away!
+2. Check out the [list of hooks](http://progrium.viewdocs.io/dokku/development/pluginhooks) your plugin can implement.
-2. Upload your plugin to github with a repository name in form of `dokku-<name>` (e.g. `dokku-mariadb`)
+3. Upload your plugin to github with a repository name in form of `dokku-<name>` (e.g. `dokku-mariadb`)
-3. Edit [this page](http://progrium.viewdocs.io/dokku/plugins) and add a link to it.
+4. Edit [this page](http://progrium.viewdocs.io/dokku/plugins) and add a link to it.
-4. Subscribe to the [dokku development blog](http://progrium.com) to be notified about API changes and releases
+5. Subscribe to the [dokku development blog](http://progrium.com) to be notified about API changes and releases

 ### Sample plugin